patobeur/amyourphaser/roadmap.md

 - [ ] How to make screen recenter when event.resize

 ### ideas
-- [] add items 'bag small/medium/huge' to give inventory skill
+- [ ] add items 'bag small/medium/huge' to give inventory skill
 - [x] worldlimite to the player actual room

+### Glossary
+- [ ] Items
+- - it's swords, assault rifles, tennis rackets, or apple pie or potatoes
+- [ ] Blocks
+- - these are the elements of the decor